soverenio/docs/docs/integration/event-objects.md

 7. `data_types`: An array of strings that specify the [detected data types](../../user-guide/data-model/) involved in the event.

-8.  `event_triggered_by`: A string identifying the asset causing the event.
+8.  `event_triggered_by`: A string identifying the service causing the event.
 It can be `sending` or `receiving`.

     1. `sending`: The event is triggered by the sender of the data.

     2. `receiving`: The event is triggered by the receiver of the data.

-8. `sending` and `receiving`: The assets involved in the event.
+8. `sending` and `receiving`: The services involved in the event.
 They each contain the following sub-attributes:

-    1. `link`: URL linking to the asset's details.
+    1. `link`: URL linking to the service's details.

-    2. `name`: The name of the asset.
+    2. `name`: The name of the service.

-    3. `namespace`: The Kubernetes namespace to which the asset belongs.
+    3. `namespace`: The Kubernetes namespace to which the service belongs.

-    4. `groups`: Groups to which the asset belongs, each with `link` and `name` attributes.
+    4. `groups`: Groups to which the service belongs, each with `link` and `name` attributes.

 9. `endpoint`: An object that represents the endpoint involved in the event, defined by the following attributes: